ESL Frequently Asked Questions

 How do I take an ESL class?

-Alternatively, you can come to the AESL Center in B382 for assistance and we can help you register for any class.
+- Alternatively, you can visit or contact the AESL Center for assistance and we can help you register for any ESL or AESL class.

-Follow the steps on the How to Enroll in AESL Classes page.
+Follow the steps on the How to Enroll in AESL Classes webpage.